-Differences between the Cluster Search and Big Trades indicators.
-Detailed analysis with 4 examples
+Cluster Search and Big Trades indicators: 4 differences

 The Cluster Search and Big Trades indicators are important instruments from the ATAS platform.
 They can be very useful to the financial market participants who apply various trading styles.
 This article has been written in order to help traders to use the Cluster Search and Big Trades indicators correctly.
 Read in this article:

 - Specific features of the Cluster Search and Big Trades indicators.